EstianD/facewatch-frontend-react/README.md

 ## Project Description

 The App is written in React to organise your photos with AWS facial Rekognition.
-After authorising, you can upload a album of your favorite photos(of people) and then add profiles for faces.
-The app will then find mathches of all of your recognised profiles and filter them accordingly.<br/>
+After authorising, you can upload a album of your favourite photos(of people) and then add profiles for faces.
+The app will then find matches of all of your recognised profiles and filter them accordingly.<br/>
 There is still alot that can be done with this app but at its current state it accomplishes what I was trying to do.<br/>
 This is the frontend repo.
 The backend API and AWS LAMBDA scripts can found at [here](https://github.com/EstianD/face-watch-backend)<br/><br/>
 This project makes use of:<br/><br/>